1.5.2. ARTICLE II

 Senators shall rank order their personal preference for committee assignments at the first meeting in the Fall of their first year as senator.
 Except by waiver of the Executive Committee, Senators will serve on the same committee throughout their tenure on the Senate elected term of office.
 Personal preference will be considered as much as possible in satisfying the above criteria.

 220.127.116.11.
 Executive Committee.

 18.104.22.168.1.
 The Executive Committee duties shall be as follows:

 To consider and to act on urgent matters of immediate general interest to the University which cannot wait for action by the Senate in regular session.
 Such actions of the Executive Committee shall be reported to the Senate at next meeting and shall be subject to ratification by a majority vote of the Senate.

+To appoint members to the Senate standing committees no later than the second Senate meeting of the Fall semester.
 To propose such ad hoc committees of the Senate as may be needed and to recommend to the Senate the membership of those committees.